TeeRarian/GT-Macro/README.md

 - Can be ran after you see Heavenhold.
 - Watches the ad for the additional Awakening Dungeon entry, but does not do the additional run for you, so you must do it manually.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro, although HIGHLY discouraged because it is susceptible to not function as intended.
+  - Modular, can be removed or placed anywhere before or after another modular macro, although HIGHLY discouraged because it is susceptible to not function as intended.
   - Recommended to be placed last in either `Dailies: PageUp (pg up)` or `Nightlies: PageDown (pg dn)`.
     - Call `sleep 617000` afterward.
 - __Safety__